elizabethmyles/elizabethmyles.github.io/_posts/2019-09-30-the-sharpest-kiss.md

 #### More About the Book

-- *The Sharpest Kiss* is a light-hearted, low-angst, non-epic paranormal romantic comedy featuring vampires.
+- *The Sharpest Kiss* is a light-hearted, non-epic paranormal romantic comedy featuring vampires.
 - It is a complete novel of approximately 75,000 words and is narrated in third person from multiple characters' points of view.
 - It is part one of two volumes but can be read as a stand-alone story.